PowerDNS Logo

 setTCPSendTimeout(num)¶

-Set the write timeout on TCP connections from the client, in seconds
+Set the write timeout on TCP connections from the client, in seconds.
+Defaults to 2.

 Parameters:num (int) –